Malmstrom Air Force Base

-Malmstrom Air Force Base is a United States Air Force base and census-designated place (CDP) in Cascade County, Montana, United States, adjacent to the city of Great Falls.
+Malmstrom Air Force Base is a United States Air Force base in Cascade County, Montana, United States, adjacent to the city of Great Falls.
 It was named in honor of World War II POW Colonel Einar Axel Malmstrom.
+Malmstrom AFB is the largest of three US Air Force Bases that maintain and operate the Minuteman III intercontinental ballistic missile.
 It is the home of the 341st Missile Wing (341 MW) of the Air Force Global Strike Command (AFGSC).
-As a census-designated place, it had a population of 3,472 at the 2010 census.
+For statistical purposes, the United States Census Bureau has defined Malmstrom Air Force Base as a census-designated place (CDP).
+It had a population of 3,472 at the 2010 census.

 History

 World War II

 Malmstrom Air Force Base traces its beginnings back to 1939 when World War II broke out in Europe.
 Concern about the war caused the local Chamber of Commerce to contact two Montana senators, Burton K. Wheeler and James E. Murray and request they consider development of a military installation in Great Falls.
 In addition, appeals were made to the Secretary of War, Harry H. Woodring.
 In 1941, the Civil Aeronautics Authority provided the money for the development of the Great Falls Municipal Airport.
 In May 1942, construction began on an Army Air Corps base six miles (10 km) east of Great Falls.
 The base was known as East Base.